react-native-webrtc/react-native-callkeep/README.md

 ```

 ## Troubleshooting
-- Ensure that you use a valid `uuid` using the uuid library as shown in the examples (not a custom string), otherwise the incoming call screen will never be shown on iOS.
+- Ensure that you construct a valid `uuid` by importing the `uuid` library and running `uuid.v4()` as shown in the examples.
+If you don't do this and use a custom string, the incoming call screen will never be shown on iOS.

 ## Contributing